Troels Kløve

-Troels Kløve Hallstrøm (born 23 October 1990) is a Danish professional footballer who plays for SønderjyskE, on loan from OB, as a midfielder.
+Troels Kløve Hallstrøm (born 23 October 1990) is a Danish former professional footballer who played as a midfielder.

 Career

 Kløve started playing football for Hatting/Torsted as a six-year-old but moved to the AC Horsens youth academy in 2003.
 He made his senior debut for the club on 19 June 2010 in a second-tier Danish 1st Division match against BK Frem, coming on as a substitute in the 60th minute for André Bjerregaard.

 On 12 June 2015, Kløve signed a three-year contract with SønderjyskE.

 Kløve moved to OB on 24 January 2018.
 He made his debut for the club on 12 February in a 6–1 win over FC Helsingør, in which he provided two assists.
 On 8 July 2022, Kløve returned to SønderjyskE on a two-year loan deal.
 A few days later, due to FIFA's new rules which did not allow two-year loan deals, the clubs announced that it was only a one-year loan.

+On 8 May 2024, Kløve announced that he will retire from football after the season.